As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 - Use a craft mat or glass mat for easier cleanup.

-- Use alcohol blending solution to clean any ink off your hands or surfaces.
+- Use an alcohol blending solution to clean any ink off your hands or surfaces.

 - Use disposable plastic gloves to keep your hands clean.